 Filing a claim for an accident that involved a negligent driver who has no insurance or doesn’t have coverage for the extent of your injuries and damages is similar to your average car accident claim, which involves:

 Your first priority should be the health and safety of everyone in your vehicle.
 If anyone is injured and requires emergency treatment, call 911 immediately.

 If the driver is uninsured, they will likely avoid or refuse to give you this information.
 While you wait for the police to arrive, speak with the other driver and share vital information such as:

 - Both of your names, addresses, and phone numbers, which includes the other driver’s name and the owner of the vehicle, if they are separate people

 - Policy number, the name of the insurance company, and the policy holder’s name

-If you’ve been in a car accident that involves an uninsured or underinsured driver, please call our lawyers in Orlando as soon as possible at (407) 712-7300.
-Colling Gilbert Wright & Carter serve clients in Tampa, Miami, and surrounding areas of Florida.
+If you’ve been in a car accident that involves an uninsured or underinsured driver, please call our car accident lawyers as soon as possible at (407) 712-7300.
+Colling Gilbert Wright & Carter serves clients in Orlando and surrounding areas of Florida.